At1z/Record-Video/README.md

 2. User starts the screen recording.
 3. User stops the recording.
 4. Backend processes the video/audio.
-5. Generates a Word document with:
+5. Generates a PDF document with:
    - Extracted frames.
    - OCR text.
    - Audio transcription.
-6. Creates a PDF summary.
+   - Summary.
 7. Emails the final document to the user.

 ## Prerequisites